2018–19 Western Carolina Catamounts men's basketball team

 The 2018–19 Western Carolina Catamounts men's basketball team represented Western Carolina University during the 2018–19 NCAA Division I men's basketball season.
-The Catamounts, led by first-year head coach Mark Prosser, played their home games at the Ramsey Center in Cullowhee, North Carolina as members of the Southern Conference.
-They finished the season 7-25, 4-14 in Southern Conference play to finish in a three-way tie for eighth place.
+The Catamounts, led by first-year head coach Mark Prosser, played their home games at the Ramsey Center in Cullowhee, North Carolina as members of the Southern Conference (SoCon).
+They finished the season 7–25, 4–14 in SoCon play to finish in a three-way tie for eighth place.
 In the Southern Conference tournament, they were defeated by VMI in the first round.

 Previous season

-The Catamounts finished the 2017–18 season 13–19, 8–10 in Southern Conference play to finish in sixth place.
-They lost in the quarterfinals of the Southern Conference tournament to Furman.
+The Catamounts finished the 2017–18 season 13–19, 8–10 in SoCon play, to finish in sixth place.
+They lost in the quarterfinals of the SoCon tournament to Furman.

 Following the loss to Furman, head coach Larry Hunter resigned.
 He finished his coaching career at Western Carolina with a record of 193–229 over 13 seasons.
 Winthrop associate head coach, Mark Prosser, son of the late Skip Prosser, was named Hunter's successor.